ten-protocol/go-ten/design/Events_design.md

 This is not possible as it breaks the most fundamental contact, the `ERC20`, which contains the `Transfer` event.
 If all events were public by default then, we either break the ERC20 api by removing the event, or we lose privacy

+### Add a third visibility rule that says that

+Rule 3: A signer of a transaction can view all events emitted during the execution of that transaction.

+This rule adds another dimension to the reasoning process, because there is an implicit user to whom the event is relevant.
+It also reduces flexibility in sending lifecycle events to administrators.

+Note: Adding this rule simplifies transaction receipts.